Search for gamma-ray emission from the Coma Cluster with six years of Fermi-LAT data

 The other discrete (`compact') sources are mostly from star-forming galaxies, whose contribution to the cluster \gr emission was estimated by \citet{2012ApJ...755..117S} based on a scaling relation between galactic IR and \gr emission.
 They estimated that the superposed $0.1 - 100~\gev$ luminosity of star-forming galaxies in Coma is in the wide range of $\sim 3\times 10^{40} - 3\times 10^{42}~\mathrm{erg\,s^{-1}}$.
 Together, the estimates of radio and star-forming galaxies yield a lower limit on the combined emission from galaxies in Coma, $L_{\mathrm{gal}}(>100\,\mev) \sim 5\times 10^{40}\,\mathrm{erg\,s^{-1}}$.
 (We note in passing that the predicted \gr emission from X Comae, a background AGN at $z=0.091$ located about a degree north to the Coma center, is too weak to be of relevance for our discussion here, since its radio flux is much weaker than the two radio galaxies within the cluster.)

-Quantitative estimates of the IC \gr emission can only be made in the context of specific models for IC energetic protons and electrons producing this emission in interactions with IC gas (via $\pi^{0}$ decay) and Compton scattering off the CMB, respectively.
-A viable model must include the particle source distribution, the propagation mode, and the spatial distributions of IC gas and magnetic field.
+Quantitative estimates of the intracluster \gr emission can only be made in the context of specific models for intracluster energetic protons and electrons producing this emission in interactions with intracluster gas (via $\pi^{0}$ decay) and Compton scattering off the CMB, respectively.
+A viable model must include the particle source distribution, the propagation mode, and the spatial distributions of intracluster gas and magnetic field.
 While models for cluster NT particles abound \citep[reviewed recently by][]{Brunetti:2014aa}, and their predicted levels of \gr emission span a wide range, we can roughly estimate a minimal level of \gr emission from the measured radio halo luminosity, avoiding the need for a detailed model (and inherent untested assumptions).